 - “Flys and Wings”: Used in ballets (which are not performed at Carnegie Hall), flys and wings help move both sets and ballerinas safely and efficiently during performances.

 - Angles inside the Isaac Stern Auditorium/ Perelman Stage: There are only curves which help with the acoustics.

 - Chandeliers or decor on the walls of the Halls: Again, to preserve the acoustic perfection of Carnegie Hall, there are no chandeliers nor any decorations on any of the walls.

 - Special guests and dignitaries sitting on the left side of the theater.
 It’s a superstition, dating back to the assassination of Abraham Lincoln, to avoid the left side of the theater to prevent misfortune.

 Looking for more family fun in New York City?
-Check out our index of New York City posts here, and check out our tours of the Boston Symphony Orchestra here and Radio City Music Hall here.
+Check out our index of New York City posts here, Looking for tours of other music venues?
+Check out our posts featuring the Boston Symphony, Wang Theatre in Boston, Radio City Music Hall in New York City, Carnegie Hall in New York City, Met Opera House in New York City, and The Bushnell Performing Arts Center in Hartford, Connecticut.
 And follow along on our adventures on Instagram, Pinterest, Facebook, and Twitter.